rahimkhoja/Atomik_Controller/README.md

  **Quick Install Instructions:**

- 1. Download the ISO of the Atomik Controller (link)
+ 1. Download the IMG of the Atomik Controller (Download Link)
+ 2. Download an IMG burning tool such as [win32diskimager](https://sourceforge.net/projects/win32diskimager/)
- 2. Write the ISO to an SD Card (Must fit in your Raspberry Pi)
+ 2. Write the IMG to an SD Card (Must fit in your Raspberry Pi)
  3. Put the SD Card into the Raspberry Pi that has been modified
  3. Set your systems Ethernet adapter's IP to 192.168.1.1
  4. Plug the Atomik Controller into your lan and power it up